sikang99/grpc-example/README.md

 ## Development

-refer `Makefile` if you know how to use.
+refer `Makefile` if you know how to build, use, and test.

 	$ make
 	Makefile for grpc-example, by Stoney Kang, sikang99@gmail.com